Within Our Lifetime: Origin and description

 WOL was founded in 2015 as NYC Students for Justice in Palestine.
 It took on its current name in 2018.
 The name "Within Our Lifetime" was chosen as a reflection of Nerdeen Kiswani's confidence in an imminent Palestinian liberation, as reflected in one of the group's protest chants, "We will free Palestine, within our lifetime!"
 Kiswani is the child of Palestinian refugees from Beit Iksa.
 She was born in Jordan but grew up in Brooklyn, where her parents owned a restaurant.
 She was formerly president of the Students for Justice in Palestine (SJP) at CUNY School of Law.
 Besides Kiswani, other prominent organizers include Abdullah Akl and Fatima Mohammed.
 WOL is active on university campuses, primarily in the New York City area.
-Jews from the anti-Zionist sect Neturei Karta have often participated in WOL's protests.
+Jews from the anti-Zionist Haredi sect Neturei Karta have often participated in WOL's protests.
 Within Our Lifetime is not legally registered as a nonprofit and has no paid staff.
-It has a few dozen members and its demonstrations typically attract a few hundred participants.
+It has a few dozen members, and its demonstrations typically attract a few hundred participants.

 Gaza war protests

 Support for Palestinian political violence

 WOL has expressed support for Hamas and Palestinian political violence against Israel in general.
-After the October 7 attacks, WOL helped organize anti-Israel rallies in New York, releasing a statement supporting Palestinian violence against Israel: “Supporting Palestinian liberation is supporting whatever means necessary it takes to get there.
-Freedom has only ever been achieved through resistance.”
+After the October 7 attacks, WOL helped organize anti-Israel rallies in New York, releasing a statement supporting Palestinian violence against Israel: "Supporting Palestinian liberation is supporting whatever means necessary it takes to get there.
+Freedom has only ever been achieved through resistance."
 At the end of October, WOL's website praised the Hamas attack.
-It was later replaced by a denunciation of Israel's military operations in Gaza.
+It was later replaced by a denunciation of Israel's military operations in the Gaza Strip.

-On 10 June 2024, WOL organized a protest at an exhibition commemorating the Nova music festival massacre on October 7.
+On June 10, 2024, WOL organized a protest at an exhibition commemorating the Nova music festival massacre on October 7.
 Protesters set off flares, waved flags of Hamas and Hezbollah, and displayed banners with messages such as "Long live October 7" and "The Zionists are not Jews and not humans."
 The protesters were recorded chanting pro-Palestinian and anti-Israel slogans.
 This protest was condemned by government officials including White House spokesman Andrew Bates, New York Mayor Eric Adams, and Representative Ritchie Torres.
 Alexandria Ocasio-Cortez and Jamaal Bowman also accused WOL of antisemitism.